 🌾What you will need

-- Oat flour - If you do not have any on hand, make your own by simply blending up some oats in a blender until it is finely ground.
+- Oat flour – Use certified gluten-free oat flour if you are gluten intolerant.
+You can also make your own by blending rolled or quick oats in a high-speed blender until finely ground!

-- Maple syrup - Feel free to use other liquid sweetener like agave syrup or even honey, if not vegan.
+- Maple syrup – Feel free to swap with other liquid sweeteners like agave syrup or honey.

 🔪How to make